bnjjj/chicon-rs/README.md

 [![Version](https://img.shields.io/crates/v/chicon.svg)](https://crates.io/crates/chicon)
 [![Documentation](https://docs.rs/chicon/badge.svg)](https://docs.rs/chicon)

 A file abstraction system for Rust.
 Chicon is a library intends to provide a simple, uniform and universal API interacting with any filesystem, as an abstraction layer providing traits, types and methods.
-The main `FileSystem` trait is based on the usage of [`std::fs::*`](https://doc.rust-lang.org/stable/std/fs/) in order to be transparent when you want to switch from a physical filesystem to a virtual one like S3, SFTP, SSH.
+The main `FileSystem` trait is based on the usage of [`std::fs::*`](https://doc.rust-lang.org/stable/std/fs/) in order to be transparent when you want to switch from a physical filesystem to a virtual one like S3, SFTP, SSH and in-memory.
 It is suitable for any situation when you need to store directories and files on different filesystems.
+Memory file system can be appropriate when you write your tests in order to have faster behavior than an IO filesystem.

 ## Examples